Hot Springs This Week

 Hot Springs This Week is all about our wonderful city: things to do, interesting people, community information, and just about anything else that makes Hot Springs a top tourist destination!

-Check back here each week for a new episode.
+Check back here for a new episode every 2 weeks

 To subscribe and listen to this podcast on your favorite platform, click the icon below